The Maier Museum of Art

 Early landscapes

 For early American landscape artists, the endless expanse of the American wilderness symbolized the country’s potential for greatness.
 Hudson River School artists Thomas Cole, Asher Durand and John Frederick Kensett led the way with paintings of panoramic views rendered with precise detail.
 These serene and awe-inspiring vistas, in which a small figure often communes with nature, were intended to evoke elevated thoughts and feelings as well as immense pride in America.
 These landscapes provide opportunities to identify atmospheric perspective, foreground/middle ground/background, focal point and overlapping shapes.
+At this time artists made detailed sketches outside and, back in their studios, used them as reference to paint the final painting.

 John James Audubon was an ornithologist and artist fascinated with the habits of birds.
 He created a detailed catalog of American bird species, a massive four volume book called Birds of America.
 Rather than depicting scientific rendering of birds, as other ornithologists had done, Audubon rendered birds in their natural habitat, in painstaking detail.
 Marsh Wren, an engraving on hand colored paper, accurately depicts three birds and their oval-shaped nest.
 The Coastal Plain (Tidewater) region of Virginia is a temporary residence for Marsh Wrens during the spring and fall migration periods.

-GALLERY 2: 1850 – 1910
+GALLERY 2: 1867 – 1918

 Developments in American Portraiture